Punishment in Australia: Females

 The number of female prisoners in Australia rose 47% between 2009 and 2019.
 They are often victims of crime themselves, such as domestic violence and assault.
 The majority are jailed for relatively minor, non-violent crimes which are often related to poverty and homelessness.
 In addition, Aboriginal and Torres Strait Islander women and women with disabilities are disproportionately represented in the statistics.
 Until amendments to legislation were introduced in 2020, many women in Western Australia were imprisoned for non-payment of fines.
 The amendments were partly the result of recommendations of the coronial inquest into the death of Ms Dhu, who died in police custody.

 In 2021 the female imprisoned population in Australia was 7.7% of the total adults who are incarcerated.
 The percentage of the total female prison population rose from 7.2% of the population in 2000 to 12.8% in 2021 (from 1,385 to 3,302 per 100,000), based on the national population (with these figures approximately doubling if based on the national female population).

 Debbie Kilroy, founder of Sisters Inside, is a well-known advocate for prison reform for female prisoners, who has noted several ways in which the current criminal justice system has failed in its mission to punish and rehabilitate women.

 Indigenous Australians

 From 2008 to 2017 there was an increase in the rate of Indigenous people imprisoned, from 1.8% of the Aboriginal and Torres Strait Islander population to 2.43%.

 In 2017, Indigenous people were over 15 times more likely than non-Indigenous people to be imprisoned.
-As of June 2018, the total Aboriginal and Torres Strait Islander population in Australia aged 18 years and over was approximately 2%, while Indigenous prisoners accounted for just over a quarter (28%) of the adult prison population.
+As of June 2022, the total Aboriginal and Torres Strait Islander population in Australia aged 18 years and over was approximately 2%, while Indigenous prisoners accounted for 32 percent of the adult prison population.
 As of August 2022, 40 per cent of women in prison in the state of New South Wales are Indigenous women.